lgngrvs/logangraves.com/posts/foundations-0.md

 Date: 2024-02-01
 Tags: #mathematics #notes
 Type: post
-Desc: My notes, attempting an introduction to the foundations of mathematics.
+Desc: The beginning of my notes attempting an introduction to the foundations of mathematics.

 ### About